Joanne (Lady Gaga song): Critical reception

 Rob Sheffield of Rolling Stone described "Joanne" as "a touching ballad", where "any trace of disco or glam" is muted by her "ostentatiously squeaky fingers on the guitar strings".
 NMEs Emily Mackay wrote that it is "a leavetaking song of great, simple beauty, more tenderly affecting than anything Gaga's done before, showcasing the emotive power rather than the force of that great voice".
 Sal Cinquemani of Slant Magazine gave the track a positive review in comparison to other ballads on the album, stating that the song "boasts a sublime hook and a relatively restrained vocal performance".
-Idolator's Patrick Brown said, "'Joanne' is definitely the best example of the 'real and personal' aesthetic Gaga has been talking up ahead of the album's release, full of pretty guitar picking and arguably her best vocal."
 Marc Snetiker of Entertainment Weekly said that it was "Gaga's most disarming and original ballad in years".

 Writing for The Daily Telegraph, Neil McCormich called the track "lovely" and said it was "sung with unpolished directness, emphasizing lyrical themes of living a purposeful life".
 Sandy Cohen of The Washington Times said that "the title song is fittingly tender, though Gaga's voice sounds affected.
 Backed by acoustic guitar and simple percussion, it ultimately lends the track a timeless feel."
 Writing for The Irish Times, Laurence Mackin called it "a gorgeous guitar ballad", saying that "it strips off the plastic pop armour and reveals a much tougher, rawer side."
 Conversely, Jon Caramanica wrote in The New York Times that, "The title track features what's presented as the least-performed singing—listen to how she flattens out the vowel sounds, as a sort of gesture of accessibility—but it is too unsteady to lean on."

 Kristen S. Hé of Vulture favored the piano version of "Joanne", which she found "sparser and even more haunting", noting that "Gaga croons gently, letting the lyric speak for itself" in the track.
 Lauren O'Neill of Vice felt the revised version "gives the song new breathing space, and a more classic tone”.
 She further argued that this format (piano-only arrangements) is where Gaga might "achieve real timelessness, without gimmicks or schtick".
 This rendition of "Joanne" won in the category of Best Pop Solo Performance at the 61st Annual Grammy Awards.